isabella232/customdpp/CONCEPTS.md

 * The following punctuations are not supported in a profanity phrase.
 `. , ? 、 ! : ; ？ 。 ， ¿ ¡ । ؟ ، `

+> Note <br/>
+In zh-cn and ja-jp, English profanity phrases are not supported.
+Instead, English profanity word or zh-cn/ja-jp profanity phrase are supported.

 ### Examples

 #### Single profanity word